BiOpt/BiOpt.github.io/_pages/bolib.md

 end
 end
  ```
-This m-file defines the Example considered by [Outrata](https://link.springer.com/article/10.1007/BF01416737).
-It includes all first and second order derivatives of $F, G, f$ and $g$ as well as their function values.
+This m-file defines one example from [Outrata](https://link.springer.com/article/10.1007/BF01416737), including all function values, first and second- order derivatives of $F, G, f$ and $g$.